promesante/accounts-api/README.md

 Project exposed in my [blog](https://promesante.github.io/), in its [Clojure REPL Driven Development - Building a Toy Digital Bank with Emacs, Mount, Pedestal and Datomic](https://promesante.github.io/2021/04/28/clojure_repl_driven_development_part_1.html) post series, with the following purpose:

-**Getting first hand experience in Clojure REPL driven development (RDD)**
+**Getting hands-on experience in Clojure REPL driven development (RDD)**

 ## Overview ##

 The [Guide to the Duct Framework](https://github.com/duct-framework/docs/blob/master/GUIDE.rst) goes well beyond the scope suggested by its title: it is one of the best articles I happened to have read on Clojure RDD, and on reloaded workflows in particular.
 It shows a demo of a reloaded workflow in a strictly practical fashion, building a REST API from the ground up, and showing step-by-step its whole implementation path.
-This approach is particularly illuminating for getting a first hand experience in RDD.
+This approach is particularly illuminating for getting hands-on experience in RDD.

 In order to get a tutorial like that, but for a project based on [mount](https://github.com/tolitius/mount) instead of [integrant](https://github.com/weavejester/integrant), I have built this API, similar to the [example](https://github.com/tolitius/mount/tree/master/dev/clj/app) supplied with mount, and explained in mount's official [tutorial](https://github.com/tolitius/mount#mount-and-develop), explaining how its implementation evolved, step by step, in a typical RDD way, in my [blog](https://promesante.github.io/), in its [post series](https://promesante.github.io/2021/04/28/clojure_repl_driven_development_part_1.html) mentioned above.